 Your first goal when starting your anatomy class will be to find the atlas that will help you learn.
 I created a separate list of the best available anatomy atlases a few months ago.
 I am partial to Netter's because I like bright colors, but each atlas has its own advantages and disadvantages.
 Below are a few links to the best known atlases.

 An atlas is essential for learning WHERE anatomy is, but you must also learn WHY anatomy relationships are important; you will be tested on both paradigms.
 An anatomy textbook will teach you the pertinent anatomical/clinical relationships.
 I prefer Clinically Oriented Anatomy because it is brief and very high yield.
-I have also heard good things about Saladin's Anatomy & Physiology.
+I have also heard good things about Saladin Anatomy and Physiology.

 3. A Dissector:

 A 'dissector' is a manual that will guide you through dissection in the anatomy lab.
 Your class will likely suggest a specific book for the lab itself.
-Let me also recommend purchasing a copy to study from.
+Let me also recommend purchasing an extra copy from which to study.
 Grant's Dissector works just fine.
 You will want to know all the important structures that you dissected, but you will NOT want to study out of your anatomy lab book!
 Gross.

 As an aside, I have heard of a few people using 'coloring books' to study for anatomy.
 This actually sounds intriguing to me and I wish I heard about it earlier.
 Many companies make these books, here is a link to Netter's Anatomy Coloring Book .